-Otterham Community Primary School takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to Otterham Community Primary School esafety/online policy and the acceptable user policy for staff.
+Here at Otterham School we take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to our e-safety/online policy and the acceptable user policy for staff.

 6.9.1 Filtering